haniyakonain/Calculator/README.md

 # Calculator-
-Simple calculator with few operators made as a beginner task for software team
+Simple calculator with few operators <br>
+made as a beginner task for software team